Snapshots

 The 1876 City Hall / Market House

-In 1876, City Hall / Market House #3 was built and this rendition occupied the block until yet another fire destroyed it in 1901.
+In 1876, City Hall / Market House #3 was built and this version occupied the block until yet another fire destroyed it in 1901.

-Last, but not least, the fourth and final version of the City Hall & Market House was constructed in 1904.
-This one lasted the longest, surviving until 1960, and is the one seen in the photo above.
-I’ll give you one hot, flamin‘ guess what caused #4 to meet its demise in 1960. 😉
+The fourth and final City Hall & Market House was constructed in 1904.
+This one stood for the longest amount of time, surviving until 1960, and is the one seen in the photo directly above.
+I’ll give you one hot, flamin‘ guess as to what caused #4 to meet its demise in 1960. 😉

-Afterwards, the city of Houston gave up on Market Houses, and let the lot sit as a parking / party lot until it was turned into a park in 1976.
+Afterwards, the city of Houston gave up on Market Houses and the lot sat as a parking lot until it was turned into a park in 1976.
 The version of Market Square Park that Houstonians are familiar with today was constructed in three phases between 1987 and 2010 .

 Leave a Reply